 Patient’s Name: Charles Deshler

 Patient Age: 76

-Reason for stay:24/7 Skilled Nursing due to left side stroke and Respiratory Failure
+Reason for stay: 24/7 Skilled Nursing physical due to Covid-19

-Upon Mr. Hawpe’s arrival, he was greeted by several members of our professional team.
-Within his first 24 hours, Mr. Hawpe met with clinicians, therapists, our physician, administrative staff, and other members of our team, who welcomed him and answered all questions.
-Jackie was also greeted by the Director of Concierge, Kay Weir, who presented him with a CareRite welcome bag and her warm attentiveness, which she provides to all of Quality’s residents and families.
+Upon Mr. Deshler’s arrival, he was greeted by several professional team members.
+Within his first 24 hours, Charles met with clinicians, therapists, our physician, administrative staff, and other members of our team, who welcomed him and answered all questions.
+Charles was also greeted by the Director of Concierge, Kay Weir, who presented him with a CareRite welcome bag and her warm attentiveness, which she provides to all of the Quality residents and families.

 Jennifer Young performed Charles’s therapy assessment.
 The patient was a one-person assistant for sitting up in bed, toileting, and transfers.
 Charles is at high risk of falling.
 The staff therapist set goals, such as strengthening, regaining balance, and gait to return the patient to being self-sufficient so he could return home with his lovely wife, Martha.

 Charles has made significant progress since he came to our community on February 4.
 Occupational Therapy updated his progress to standing with tolerance, and for bathing, he only needed contact guard assistance.
 At this time, the main concern was safety awareness.
 He was moving fairly well with standby assist with transfer, walking 75 ft while still working on fall prevention and impulsive movement.
 He was encouraged to use an assistive device.
 Speech therapy documented improvement in his cognitive and disorientation, but he didn’t feel he was ready to go home.
 Therapy continued to work with him for another week.